 A merger between two or more firms, or even the acquisition of a business sector, is classified as a 'combination' under the Competition Act.
-The primary objective of government regulation over mergers and acquisitions is to foster competition while ensuring that smaller enterprises overshadowed are not dominated well-established by larger, the market. companies in When corporations merge, they not only reduce market competition but also hinder the growth and profitability of smaller businesses.
+The primary objective of government regulation over mergers and acquisitions is to foster competition while ensuring that smaller enterprises overshadowed are not or dominated well-established by larger, the market. companies in When larae corporations merge, they not only reduce market competition but also hinder the growth and profitability of smaller businesses.
 This concentration of wealth and economic power in specific sectors could lead to significant economic and social disparities within the country.411

-Regulating scrutinizing and mergers or acquisition deals is essential to assess their potential impact on existing competition.
+Regulating scrutinizing and mergers or acquisition deals is essential to assess their potential impact on existing market competition.
 Such combinations may enable the newly formed entity to manipulate or fix prices in a specific sector, raising concerns that post-M&A, the dominant company could eliminate competition in its favour while gaining control over pricing in the relevant market.
-The regulation of mergers and acquisitions serves both economic and political purposes, unchecked combinations could result 'Appreciable Adverse Effects on Competition (AAEC)', leading to distortions in the market and negatively impacting competition law.
-412

-In light of these regulatory requirements, no combination transaction is legally valid or the statutory review period of 210 days, as stipulated under the Competition Act, expireswhichever occurs earlier.
+The regulation of mergers and acquisitions serves both economic and political purposes, as unchecked combinations could result in 'Appreciable Adverse Effects on Competition (AAEC)', leading to distortions in the market and negatively impacting competition law.412 finalized unless it has been approved by the Competition Commission of India (CCI) or until the statutory review period of 210 days, as stipulated under the Competition Act, expires whichever occurs earlier.
 The CCI holds the authority to approve, reject, or suggest modifications to a proposed transaction under Section 31 of the Competition Act, a provision further examined in Chapter 3 of this study.